 Snowflake Expands Agentic AI, Data Interoperability, Governance

-SiliconANGLE reports that Snowflake used its Snowflake Summit in San Francisco to unveil a set of products and enhancements aimed at what the company called the "agentic enterprise," focused on connecting AI agents to governed enterprise data.
-SiliconANGLE reports Snowflake announced general availability support for Iceberg v3, new Snowflake-managed storage for Iceberg tables, and expanded Horizon Catalog functionality integrating the Apache Polaris catalog with bidirectional interoperability.
-Christian Kleinerman, Snowflake executive vice president of product, is quoted saying, "Models keep changing, and capabilities keep advancing, but the data is constant."
-Snowflake's public website also lists related press activity, including a collaboration with Anthropic and an announced intent to acquire Natoma.
-Editorial analysis: Industry observers should view these moves as part of a broader vendor trend to package data governance, interoperability, and agent tooling together to lower integration friction for enterprise AI deployments.
+SiliconANGLE reports Snowflake used its Snowflake Summit in San Francisco to unveil products aimed at what it calls the "agentic enterprise," connecting AI agents to governed enterprise data.
+Announcements include general availability of Iceberg v3 support, new Snowflake-managed storage for Iceberg tables, and an expanded Horizon Catalog that integrates the Apache Polaris open catalog with bidirectional interoperability.
+Snowflake also announced an intent to acquire Natoma, an enterprise Model Context Protocol platform, to add a native identity and governance layer for AI agents and MCP tool access, plus a collaboration with Anthropic.
+EVP of product Christian Kleinerman said, "Models keep changing, and capabilities keep advancing, but the data is constant."
+The moves package governance, open-table interoperability, and agent tooling to lower integration friction for enterprise AI.

 What happened

-SiliconANGLE reports that Snowflake used its conference in San Francisco to present a vision the company calls the "agentic enterprise," unveiling a set of product updates and integrations intended to help organisations build, govern and operate AI systems on enterprise data.
-SiliconANGLE reports Snowflake announced general availability support for Iceberg v3 and new Snowflake-managed storage for Iceberg tables.
-SiliconANGLE reports the company expanded Horizon Catalog, which the article describes as a governance, security and discovery service that integrates the Apache Polaris open-source catalog and offers bidirectional interoperability between Snowflake-managed data and external engines.
-Christian Kleinerman, Snowflake executive vice president of product, is quoted in SiliconANGLE: "Models keep changing, and capabilities keep advancing, but the data is constant."
+SiliconANGLE reports that Snowflake used its Snowflake Summit in San Francisco to present a vision it calls the "agentic enterprise," unveiling product updates meant to help organizations build, govern, and operate AI systems on enterprise data.
+Snowflake announced general availability of Iceberg v3 support and new Snowflake-managed storage for Iceberg tables.
+It expanded Horizon Catalog, a governance, security, and discovery service that integrates the Apache Polaris open-source catalog and offers bidirectional, read/write interoperability between Snowflake-managed data and external engines.
+EVP of product Christian Kleinerman, quoted by SiliconANGLE, said, "Models keep changing, and capabilities keep advancing, but the data is constant."

-Vendors packaging Iceberg compatibility and managed storage alongside catalog and governance features are addressing a persistent practitioner problem, namely the friction of keeping model inputs, feature stores and production data in sync across multiple runtimes.
-Observed patterns in comparable deployments show that enabling bidirectional interoperability between a central data service and external compute engines reduces the need for point-to-point ETL but increases reliance on robust metadata and access controls.
-For practitioners: integrating an open-table format like Iceberg with a managed service simplifies hybrid architectures, but it also raises operational questions about consistency guarantees, metadata latency, and cross-system transaction semantics.
+Packaging Iceberg compatibility and managed storage with catalog and governance addresses a persistent practitioner problem: keeping model inputs, feature stores, and production data in sync across runtimes.
+Bidirectional interoperability between a central service and external engines reduces point-to-point ETL but increases reliance on robust metadata and access controls, and it raises questions about consistency guarantees, metadata latency, and cross-system transaction semantics.

 What to watch